open4good/open4goods/README.md

 # Open4goods
 | [![Beta](https://github.com/open4good/open4goods/actions/workflows/testAndPublishBeta.yml/badge.svg?branch=main)](https://github.com/open4good/open4goods/actions/workflows/testAndPublishBeta.yml) | [![Production](https://github.com/open4good/open4goods/actions/workflows/releaseDeployProd.yml/badge.svg?branch=main)](https://github.com/open4good/open4goods/actions/workflows/releaseDeployProd.yml) |
 |--|--|
 An open source online comparator  that operates ecological scoring, following a common good mindset.
-* financially contributing to the environmental cause, through a repayment of 20% of the company incomes.
+* financially contributing to the environmental cause, [through a repayment of 20%](https://raw.githubusercontent.com/open4good/open4goods/main/LICENSE) of the company incomes.
 * provide products datasets in [open data](https://www.data.gouv.fr/fr/datasets/base-de-codes-barres-noms-et-categories-produits/)
 *
   This project is for now deployed on  the frenchy [nudger.fr](https://nudger.fr)

 Technical metrics and maven site is deployed on Github Pages:
 * [https://open4good.github.io/open4goods/](https://open4good.github.io/open4goods/)

-# The project

 Open4goods (o4g) is an open-source and open-data product aggregator, search engine and comparator.
-More over, it aims at handling large product datasets identified by GTIN's.
+More over, it is a stack aiming at handling large product datasets identified by GTIN's.
 It is build upon Maven, Java, SpringBoot, Elasticsearch, Redis, and some other cool libraries.
 It is mainly designed to :

 * **crawl and ingest product based datas** (merchant offers, reviews, brands ratings).
 This is the job of the [crawler](crawler/) sub-project.
-Designed to ingest any kind of data, if having an UPC code, a BRAND or a MODEL_NAME
+Designed to ingest any kind of data, if having an UPC/GTIN code.

 * **aggregate data fragments into well structured product-data**, by verticals.
 Features are -among others- scoring, attributes merging and conflict detection, comments NLP processing...
 The business intelligence of product construction is weared in the [aggregation](aggregation/) sub-project, and the orchestration and product data construction is operated through the scalable [API](api/) component.

-* **Renders the data through an open API, and through open data sets**, exposed through the [API](api/) component.
+* **Renders the data through API's, UI's, and through open data sets**, exposed through the [API](api/) component.

 * Make the truth available for everyone on **officially supported websites**, (only french [nudger.fr](https://nudger.fr) for now), through the [UI](ui/) component.
 The affiliation revenue business model is used to deliver ecological compensation, maintain the user service and the open-data delivery